Floydlang/floyd/docs/floyd_speak.md

 All "variables" aka values are immutable.

 - Function arguments
-- Local function variables
+- Function local variables
-- Member variables of structs etc.
+- Member variables of structs, etc.

 Floyd is statically typed, which means every variable only supports a specific type of value.